ztomasze/dungeon-jacks/index.md

 ### Setup

-Remove any jokers from the deck and set them aside.
-They will not be used.
+Remove any jokers from the deck and set them aside for now.

 ##### Hero Cards